chef/chef-server/docs-chef-io/content/server/server_monitor.md

 ### Redis

-Note: From Chef Infra Server 15.10.x onwards, KeyDB service replaces Redis.
-Know more about KeyDB here https://docs.keydb.dev/docs/about.
-The configuration name and service name will continue to be redis_lb.
+{{< note >}} From Chef Infra Server version 15.10.x onwards, we are using keydb instead of redis underneath.
+All the functions are supposed to work the same because keydb is a fork of redis.
+The configuration name and service name will continue to be redis_lb. {{< /note >}}

 The **redis_lb** service located on the back end machine handles requests that are made from the Nginx service that is located on all